 We are living as simply as we can, we want to say the simple life works, but for us it does not.
 When we have used up our savings, life will be far from simple.
 Any advice as to how to live "the simple life" would be appreciated.

-You probably won't take this advice Jane, but it seems to work for this guy and the people living around him.
+You won't take this advice Jane, but it seems to work for this guy and the people living around him.

-I did feel a bit sorry for him after noticing how he suddenly developed a bad back if I asked him to hold the wheelbarrow steady while I shoveled stuff into it, also noticed he needed a walking stick to go and open the front door when the bell rang, especially if the visiter looked official thru the peephole,
+I did feel a bit sorry for him after noticing how he suddenly developed a bad back if I asked him to hold the wheelbarrow steady.
+While I shovelled stuff into it.
+Also, noticed he grabbed a walking stick to go and open the front door when the bell rang, especially if the visitor looked official through the peephole.

 And some more thoughts on what the simple life means